Jaim-e/myFlix-client/README.md

 - Display example movies

 Profile view
-- Allow users to update their user info (username, password, email, date of birth)
+- Allow users to update their user info (username, password, email)
 - Display example movies
 - Allow users to remove a movie from their list of favorites
 - Allow existing users to deregister